 When do I have to repay my loan?

-You have to start repaying the HECS-HELP loan when your repayment income reaches the minimum threshold amount (called the HECS threshold or HELP threshold), which for 2019-2020 is $45,881.
+You have to start repaying the HECS-HELP loan when your repayment income reaches the minimum threshold amount (called the HECS threshold or HELP threshold), which started at $46,620 for the 2020/21 financial year, and starts at $47,014 for the 2021/22 financial year.
 The amount you must repay is set as a percentage of repayment income.

 The table below shows how much you’d have to pay based on various income amounts.
-The full set of HECS-HELP loan thresholds and rates for 2019-2020 can be found here.
+The full set of HECS-HELP loan thresholds and rates for 2021/22 is available from the ATO.

 If you are working, your employer can take repayments out of your wages.
 It’s a good idea to let your employer know (in writing) that you have a student loan – they will estimate a repayment amount based on salary, or you can make voluntary contributions.
 To do this, complete a new Tax File Number (TFN) declaration form, and you need to complete a new form each time you start a new job.
 It helps avoid bill shock at tax time, if these amounts haven’t been taken out throughout the year.